 The majority of our researchers do this fundamental discovery science – it is the engine driving all dementia research and finding treatments would be impossible without it.
 For example, Dr Soyon Hong’s team are decoding the intricate symbiosis between specific immune cells and neurons to determine how and why this relationship can become dysfunctional and lead to the loss of synapses seen in dementia.

 Once we know which biological processes lead to disease, we can find ways to intervene and slow or stop these.
 The diseases that cause dementia are varied and complex, so the possibilities are numerous and finding the right avenues to pursue is crucial.
 Prof Chris Shaw’s team engineer virus particles that deliver DNA to cells to correct gene mutations, which could otherwise lead to motor neurone disease or frontotemporal dementia.
-His team has created a gene therapy platform to help others across the institute design and test such therapies to deliver long lasting, cost effective and safe treatments for a range of neurodegenerative diseases.
+In 2021, Prof Shaw formed the UK DRI's first spin-out company, AviadoBio, to deliver long lasting, cost effective and safe treatments for these neurodegenerative diseases.

 Besides pinpointing opportunities to intervene in disease processes, much goes on ‘behind the scenes’ to make it possible for treatments to be developed and tested in clinical trials.
 Prof Henrik Zetterberg’s work focuses on developing ultrasensitive new blood tests for Alzheimer’s disease and other conditions.
 Such tests will make it possible to match people to clinical trials before significant damage is done to the brain, and ultimately to intervene early with treatments.